-October 22, 2021 (SEATTLE, WA) – Against the backdrop of the International Day of Natural Medicine, the Institute for Natural Medicine and the American Association of Naturopathic Physicians today announced the joint publication of a white paper designed to raise awareness of the principles of naturopathic medicine and reaffirm the profession’s commitment to a collaborative model of clinical care.
-The paper, Naturopathic Physicians as Whole Health Specialists, The Future is Whole Person Health Care, provides supporting evidence for the profession’s significant contributions to preventive, whole-person care while citing effective models of integrative practice that have called on the expertise of naturopathic physicians in both primary and specialty care environments.
+October 22, 2021 (SEATTLE, WA) – Against the backdrop of 2021’s International Day of Natural Medicine, the Institute for Natural Medicine announced the publication of a white paper designed to raise awareness of the principles of naturopathic medicine and reaffirm the profession’s commitment to a collaborative model of clinical care.
+Naturopathic Physicians as Whole Health Specialists, The Future is Whole Person Health Care, a collaborative effort with the American Association of Naturopathic Physicians, provides supporting evidence for the profession’s significant contributions to preventive, whole person care while citing effective models of integrative practice that have called on the expertise of naturopathic physicians in both primary and specialty care environments.

 The 44-page paper was issued at a time when the nation’s healthcare workforce is facing a significant undersupply of physicians to meet the growing needs of a system encumbered by pandemic-related requirements.
 The authors’ intention is to demonstrate how licensed naturopathic physicians, who have graduated from accredited naturopathic medical schools, are uniquely equipped to address this workforce dilemma, respond to healthcare disparities, curb increasing costs, manage chronic conditions, stimulate a passion for prevention and health promotion strategies, and solve some of the challenges associated with declining patient satisfaction in healthcare today.